-Master of Science (thesis option) and PhD students must complete an extensive research project resulting in a thesis or dissertation.
-When a student reports and defends their findings from their study, this is referred toas the defense.
+Master of Science (thesis option) and PhD students must complete extensive research resulting in a thesis or dissertation.
+Master of Science (non-thesis option) students must complete extensive research resulting in a final project.
+When a student reports and defends their findings from their study, this is referred to as the defense or final exam.
 This must be completed the semester the student expects to graduate.
-The student provides a presentation of their research (which is open to the public).
-The presentation is then followed by defending the research to the student's supervisory committee.
+The student provides a 20 - 30 minute presentation of their research (which is open to the public).
+The presentation is then followed by a private meeting with committee members to evaluate the substance of the dissertation, thesis, or nonthesis project based on Student Learning Outcomes.